 Data: Google Analytics, Plausible, Mixpanel or Kissmetrics

 Plausible: Plausible is a lightweight, privacy-focused web analytics tool that provides similar insights to Google Analytics, but without tracking any personal data.
 This makes it a great choice for working on SEO for startups that want to prioritize user privacy and GDPR compliance - a key issue many see with Google Analytics.
-Plausible offers simple, easy-to-use dashboards that display metrics such as page views, bounce rate, and referral sources, making it just as easy to track the performance of your content over time as with GA.
+Plausible offers simple, easy-to-use dashboards that display metrics such as page views, bounce rate, and referral sources, making it just as easy to track the performance of your content over time as with Google Analytics.

 Search Console

-The problem with not being on Google Search Console isn’t that you won’t be found at all, it’s that you’re less likely to be found and more importantly, will have little idea of how search brings users to your pages, and little to no any control over it.
+The problem with not being on Google Search Console isn’t that you won’t be found at all, it’s that you’re less likely to be found and more importantly, will have little idea of how search brings users to your pages, and little to no control over it.

 Sitemap